btcpayserver/btcpayserver-doc/docs/PullPayments.md

       v                            v
 ```

 Note that BTCPay Server does not approve and pay a payout automatically.
+In future releases, we will look into payouts which are approved to be paid out automatically under the correct conditions.
 Instead, a notification will appear for the sender, giving the sender the choice to approve and pay the payouts.

 ## Greenfield API